SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

   [Stacey Abrams](https://en.wikipedia.org/wiki/Stacey_Abrams) says so, and she seems to know what she's doing.
 - __Get vaccinated:__ When your turn comes, get whatever COVID-19 vaccine is on offer.
   It'll be covered by your insurance.
-Even if you are uninsured (really?!  still?), it will be cheap &ndash; much cheaper than dying.
+Even if you are uninsured (really?  still?!), it will be cheap &ndash; much cheaper than dying.
 So take the vaccine, _thank_ the clinician who gives it to you, and _smile_.
 Be sure to go back for the second dose, because _that's important_.